aquasecurity/trivy-operator/README.md

 # Introduction

 The Trivy Operator leverages [Trivy](https://github.com/aquasecurity/trivy) to continuously scan your Kubernetes cluster for security issues.
-The scans are summarised in security reports as Kubernetes [Custom Resource Definitions](crd), which become accessible through the Kubernetes API.
+The scans are summarised in security reports as Kubernetes [Custom Resource Definitions], which become accessible through the Kubernetes API.
 The Operator does this by watching Kubernetes for state changes and automatically triggering security scans in response.
 For example, a vulnerability scan is initiated when a new Pod is created.
 This way, users can find and view the risks that relate to different resources in a `Kubernetes-native` way.

 ## In-cluster Security Scans